 - Cut the eggplant so the flesh is held by the skin.

 For this purpose, I only recommend using Japanese, Chinese, or Italian eggplant.
-If you use American/glove eggplant, cut into the wedges and use only the part that has skin (and use the middle part for other recipes).
+If you use American/globe eggplant, cut it into the wedges and use only the part that has skin (and use the middle part for other recipes).

 2. Sprinkle salt

-Eggplant has soft, spongy flesh with tiny air pockets that acts like a sponge in soaking up oil and liquids.
-While we like the eggplant to absorb all the good flavors, the challenge is to prevent it from becoming greasy.
+Eggplant has soft, spongy flesh with tiny air pockets that acts like a sponge that soaks up oil and liquids.
+While we like this vegetable to absorb all the good flavors, the challenge is to prevent it from becoming greasy.

-The trick to that is by breaking down the air pockets and reducing the sponginess by salting the eggplant first.
-Salting also prevents the eggplant from discoloring.
+The trick is to break down the air pockets and reduce the sponginess by salting the eggplant first.
+Salting also prevents the eggplant from discoloration.
+Just make sure to wipe off the excess moisture before frying.

 Coating the eggplant with potato starch (or cornstarch) can help:

-- Prevents the eggplant from soaking up all the oil.
+- prevent the eggplant from soaking up all the oil.

-Make sure to remove the excess potato starch and applies only a thin coating.
+Make sure to remove the excess potato starch and apply only a thin coating.

 Other Delicious Vegan Dishes